DataDog/the-monitor/mongodb/monitor-mongodb-performance-with-datadog.md

 #How to monitor MongoDB performance with Datadog

-*This post is the last of a 3-part series about monitoring MongoDB.
+*This post is the last of a 3-part series about how to best monitor MongoDB performance.
 Part 1 presents the key performance metrics available from MongoDB: there is [one post for the WiredTiger](https://www.datadoghq.com/blog/monitoring-mongodb-performance-metrics-wiredtiger) storage engine and [one for MMAPv1](https://www.datadoghq.com/blog/monitoring-mongodb-performance-metrics-mmap).
 [Part 2](https://www.datadoghq.com/blog/collecting-mongodb-metrics-and-statistics) explains the different ways to collect MongoDB metrics.*

 If you’ve already read our first two parts in this series, you know that monitoring MongoDB gives you a range of metrics that allow you to explore its health and performance in great depth.
 But for databases running in production, you need a robust monitoring system that collects, aggregates, and visualizes MongoDB metrics along with metrics from the other parts of your infrastructure.
 Advanced alert mechanisms are also essential to be able to quickly react when things go awry.
 In this post, we’ll show you how to start monitoring MongoDB in a few minutes with Datadog.
  [![MongoDB graphs on Datadog](https://d33tyra1llx9zy.cloudfront.net/blog/images/2016-05-mongodb/1-monitor/mongodb-performance-metrics.png)](https://d33tyra1llx9zy.cloudfront.net/blog/images/2016-05-mongodb/1-monitor/mongodb-performance-metrics.png)

-## Start monitoring MongoDB performance in 3 easy steps
+## Monitor MongoDB performance in 3 easy steps

 ### Step 1: install the Datadog Agent